scrapoxy/scraping-workshop/README.md

 scrapy crawl trekky
 ```

+### Step 1: Find the Anti-Bot Javascript

-Use the Network Inspector to examine all requests.
+Use the **Network Inspector** to review all requests.
-Within the list, you'll find some unusual requests.
-If you inspect the payload, you'll notice that the content is encrypted:
+Among them, you'll spot some unusual ones.
+By inspecting the payload, you'll notice that the content is **encrypted**:

 ![Chrome Network Inspector - List 2](images/chrome-network-inspector-list2.png)